internetstandards/Internet.nl/documentation/Batch-resources.md

 Recommended: `500`

 Setting this to low will result in low throughput of tests.
-Setting this to high will result in errors due to too many open files.
+Setting this too high will result in errors due to too many open files.

 ### Batch scheduler interval (`BATCH_SCHEDULER_INTERVAL`):